helkey/url-shorten/README.md

 ### Kubernetes
-Application implemented using Kubernetes for load balancing and resource orchestration.
+This shortener application is implemented using Kubernetes for load balancing and resource orchestration.
 Kubernetes *PODS* are dynamically created and destroyed to meet evolving traffic loads.
-This dynamic allocation is helpful for providing needed resources for shortening and expanding URLs, but persistant storage is needed for the mapping of short to expanded URLs, and for allocating sections of shorted URL address space to each Kubernetes worker.
+This dynamic allocation is helpful for providing needed resources for shortening and expanding URLs, but persistent storage is needed for the mapping of short to expanded URLs, and for allocating sections of shorted URL address space to each Kubernetes worker.

-Kubernetes uses control plane interfaces for communicating with persistant storage.
-These storage solutions are called Volume plugins, which abstract storage and provide portability.
+Kubernetes uses control plane interfaces for communicating with persistent storage.
+These storage solutions are called Volume plug-ins, which abstract storage and provide portability.
-Persistant Volumes (PV) are storage units independant of any pod.
+Persistent Volumes (PV) are storage units independent of any pod.
-Persistant Volume Claims (PVC) are requests for storage.
+Persistent Volume Claims (PVC) are requests for storage.

 ### Docker